How to use ContextLoom

 • Link related files with relative Markdown links instead of duplicating content

-• Store reusable prompts in 70-prompts/ and reference them by path
+• Store reusable prompts in 05_prompts/ and reference them by path

-• Summarize periodically into 50-summaries/ so agents have a quick overview without reading every file
+• Summarize periodically into 04_knowledge/ so agents have a quick overview without reading every file